Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Problem Setting

 \section{Problem Setting}

 We start by introducing our ORASP setting.
 For a given day, we suppose that there is a set $I$ of elective surgeries to schedule, a set $R$ of available operating rooms (ORs), and a set $A$ of anesthesiologists.
-Each OR $r \in R$ is dedicated to only one type of surgical specialty (e.g., cardiothoracic, neurosurgery, etc.).
-There can be multiple ORs for the same specialty.
-Each OR has a pre-allocated length of time $T^\text{end}$ with service hours $[0,T^\text{end}]$.
-Many health systems implement a dedicated-OR policy, including our collaborating health system, to better manage elective surgeries.
-Hence, this policy has been widely adopted in the literature (see, e.g., \citealp{Aringhieri_et_al:2015, Bovim_et_al:2020, Fugener_et_al:2014, Makboul_et_al:2022, Marques_Captivo:2015, Neyshabouri_Berg:2017, Shehadeh:2022}), and is the one considered here.
-Our proposed models can be also used to solve ORASP instances where the OR can accommodate multiple surgery types.
+Each OR has a pre-allocated length of time $T^\text{end}$ with service hours $[0,T^\text{end}]$. \blue{Moreover, each OR can be dedicated to one or multiple types of surgical specialty (e.g., cardiothoracic, neurosurgery, etc.).
+Many health systems implement a dedicated OR policy, including our collaborating health system, to better manage elective surgeries.
+Hence, this policy has been widely adopted in the literature (see, e.g., \citealp{Aringhieri_et_al:2015, Bovim_et_al:2020, Fugener_et_al:2014, Makboul_et_al:2022, Marques_Captivo:2015, Min_Yih:2010, Neyshabouri_Berg:2017, Shehadeh:2022}).
+Our proposed models can be used to solve ORASP instances with ORs dedicated to one or many surgery types. }

 In practice, there are two types of anesthesiologists: regular and on-call \citep{Becker_et_al:2019, Rath_Rajaram:2022, Rath_et_al:2017}.
 Each of the former type of anesthesiologist is scheduled to work on the given day, whereas each of the latter type is effectively on standby, ready to be called to work, if necessary.
 Assigning an on-call anesthesiologist to a surgery produces a high cost in some hospitals.
 We use the parameter setting $\hreg_a=1$ to indicate that anesthesiologist $a \in A$ is on regular duty ($\hreg_a=0$ otherwise) and the setting $\hcall_a=1$ to indicate that this anesthesiologist is on call ($\hcall_a=0$ otherwise).
 Each regular-duty anesthesiologist has a preassigned work shift [$t^\text{start}_a$, $t^\text{end}_a$], where overtime occurs if/when they work beyond the scheduled end of their shift.
 In practice (e.g., at our collaborating hospital), some anesthesiologists are dedicated to cover a specific specialty, whereas some can cover a wide range of specialties.
 We refer to \ref{appdx:anes_specialty} for an example.